Folie à Deux (album): Singles and music videos

 Three singles were released from the album: "I Don't Care", "America's Suitehearts" and "What a Catch, Donnie".
 As part of a new marketing ploy, Fall Out Boy released several songs on iTunes before the release of Folie à Deux.
 When purchased, the songs would go towards purchasing the entire album as part of the "Complete My Album" feature.
 "I Don't Care" was made available for streaming on September 3, before being released as a single on September 8.
 It reached a peak at number twenty-one on the Billboard Hot 100.
 It was certified Platinum by the RIAA for shipments of one million copies.
 In Australia, the song peaked at number twenty on the ARIA singles chart, being certified Gold by the ARIA, denoting shipments of 35,000 units.
 The music video for the single was released on the internet on September 25, but was pulled from iTunes and YouTube shortly after.
 Wentz wrote angrily on his blog, finding the video was full of product placement shots for Nokia phones.

 "I Don't Care" was followed by the digital release of "Headfirst Slide into Cooperstown on a Bad Bet" on October 7, 2008.
 It debuted and peaked at number 74 on the Hot 100.
 It also reached the Canadian charts at number 64.
-The second digital song, "What a Catch, Donnie", was released a short time later on October 15, charting at number 94 on the Hot 100, number fifty-three on Digital Songs, and number ninety-five in Canada week of November 1.
+The second digital song, "What a Catch, Donnie", was released a short time later on October 15, charting at number 94 on the Hot 100.
 "America's Suitehearts" was made available for streaming on October 26.
-The release was followed by the Suave Suarez remix of "I Don't Care" on November 4.
 The third digital song, "America's Suitehearts" (later becoming the second radio single) was also released digitally to iTunes on December 2, 2008.
 A music video for the track premiered on January 1, 2009.
 A behind-the-scenes video of making the music followed a day later.

 "Headfirst Slide Into Cooperstown on a Bad Bet", "What a Catch, Donnie" and "America's Suitehearts" were digitally released before the album as part of iTunes' "Complete My Album" feature.
 "America's Suitehearts" was then commissioned as the album's second single on January 12, 2009.
 As a single it reached number 78 on the Hot 100, number 71 on Digital Songs week ending May 16, 2009, as well as peaking at number 30 on the Pop Songs chart on April 25.
 In Australia, the song hit number 26 and logged in at number ninety-seven in the UK.
-"Headfirst Slide into Cooperstown on a Bad Bet" impacted United States modern rock radio on June 15, 2009, while "What a Catch, Donnie" was later issued as Folie à Deuxs third and last single.
-However, neither re-entered any charts.
-Music videos were created for each.
+"Headfirst Slide into Cooperstown on a Bad Bet" impacted United States modern rock radio on June 15, 2009.